Skip to main content

 claude mcp add --transport http crosstrade https://app.crosstrade.io/v1/api/mcp

 On the first tool call, Claude Code prints an OAuth URL.
 Open it in a browser, approve mcp:trade, and return to the terminal.
-The token is stored in Claude Code's keychain.
+The token caches in the system keychain (macOS) or credentials file (elsewhere) and refreshes automatically.

 Before generating a strategy, ground the model in your install: